Participate in Online Research

 Welcome!

 Welcome!
-Researchers at the School of Psychology have developed some online research activities for children to take part in from home!
+Researchers at the School of Psychology have developed some online research activities which people can take part in from home!
 Children are invited to take part in some fun research games which explore a range of cognitive processes such as attention, perception, memory, maths, sensory motor development and more.
 Most of the online tasks have been made into fun games to make sure the whole experience is enjoyable!

 Current studies at a glance -